-ACTIVITY 2022-13: Allow Owner Referrals Under Project-Based Voucher Program Allow owners to refer eligible families for Project-Based Voucher units to the AHA for PBV eligibility determination from an owner-managed wait list.
-This would implement part of HOTMA that has not been issued for implementation.
-Owners would be required to provide documentation and a narrative of 1) how any wait list was built, or families were selected for referral and 2) show that the method in first part met all applicable federal laws including non-discrimination and fair housing requirements.
-Owner referral would be optional for owners, methods for referral must be pre-approved by the AHA before any referrals would be housed, and the AHA could deny referrals from owners if the AHA determined that the outreach or wait list management was insufficient or had a disparate impact on applicants.
-If the owner used the Coordinated Entry System (CES) to provide names the same documentation of compliance with non-discrimination and fair housing requirements must be submitted.
-Waiver: 983.251 (c)(1) This MTW activity serves the following statutory objectives:
+Owners would be required to provide documentation and a narrative of 1) how any wait list was built, or families were selected for referral and 2) show that the method met all applicable federal laws including non-discrimination and fair housing requirements.
+Owner referral would be optional for owners, methods for referral must be pre-approved by the AHA before any referrals can be made, and the AHA could deny referrals from owners if the AHA determined that the outreach or wait list management was insufficient or had a disparate impact on applicants.
+AHA will: 1) adopt the owner waiting list policy into the Admin Plan, 2) may refer families to the owner for placement on owner's list, 3) have clear process mandated for owner to (a) always allow families to be on the list or (b) make preliminary eligibility determinations that includes an appeal process with the PHA when the owner refuses to place a family on the waiting list, and 4) have a requirement for the owner to provide public notice of opening/closing the waiting list.
+If the owner used the Coordinated Entry System (CES) to provide names, the same documentation of compliance with non-discrimination and fair housing requirements must be submitted.

+This MTW activity serves the following statutory objectives:

+⊠Cost effectiveness

+□ Self-sufficiency

+□Housing Choice

-⊠Cost effectiveness □ Self-sufficiency □Housing Choice This initiative achieves one or more of the 3 MTW above statutory objectives by: Opening and managing a wait list is a very costly endeavor to make sure that an inclusive method is used to outreach to families.
+This initiative achieves one or more of the 3 MTW above statutory objectives by: Opening and managing a wait list is a very costly endeavor to make sure that an inclusive method is used to outreach to families.
 Owners then have additional screening requirements above PBV requirements, so many PBV-eligible applicants are rejected by owners due to other criteria.
 This would allow owners to market their units with the additional requirements and result in faster leasing of PBV units.

 A MTW activity may apply to all assisted households or only to a subset or subsets of assisted households by having a different policy by household status/family types/sites.
+This MTW activity applies:

+\Box to all assisted households

+Sonly to a subset or subsets of assisted households

+A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
+This MTW activity applies to:

+New admissions (i.e., applicants) only

+Currently assisted households only

+□New admissions and currently assisted households

+A MTW activity can apply to all family types or only selected family types.
+This MTW activity applies to:

+⊠all family types

-This MTW activity applies: to all assisted households \boxtimes only to a subset or subsets of assisted households A MTW activity can apply only to new admissions, only to currently assisted households, or to both new admissions and currently assisted households.
-This MTW activity applies to: ⊠New admissions (i.e., applicants) only Currently assisted households only □New admissions and currently assisted households A MTW activity can apply to all family types or only selected family types.
-This MTW activity applies to: ACTIVITY 2022-13: Allow Owner Referrals Under Project-Based Voucher Program \boxtimes all family types □only to selected family types An MTW activity can apply to a tenant-based and or project-based voucher.
-The MTW activity applies to all tenant-based units. ⊠The MTW activity applies to all properties with project-based vouchers. □ The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
-The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is: This MTW activity has the following cost implications:
+\Box only to selected family types

+An MTW activity can apply to a tenant-based and or project-based voucher.

+⊠The MTW activity applies to all properties with project-based vouchers.

+The MTW activity applies to specific tenant-based units and/or properties with project-based vouchers.
+The description of which tenant-based units and/or properties with project-based vouchers that will participate in this MTW activity is:

+This MTW activity has the following cost implications:

 □Neutral

 □Increased revenue

-Decreased revenue
+□ Decreased revenue

-□Increased expenditures
+\Box Increased expenditures

 \boxtimes Decreased expenditures

 The implementation timeline for the initiative is: Full implementation would be delayed because the AHA would first expire applicants on its wait lists before allowing owners to refer.
 Also, the AHA will need to gather and review the documentation from the owner.

 This MTW activity does require an impact analysis.